 And, be determined to get through it.

-3. The Best Kept Secret to Good Habits?
+3. The Best Kept Secret to Creating Good Habits for Life?
 Frequency!

 Setting a new habit without defining a frequency is setting yourself up for failure to reach your objective.